javaFunAgain/ratpong/README.md

  Instead of just doing  the blocking thing we return Promise object that will be completed somewhere in the future.
  Possibly when result from our database is read.
- Ratpack makes life easy here providing handy implementation of Promise. ctx.render accepts generally a String in case we know how to answer  or, a Promise which will be resolved somewhere in the future
+ Ratpack makes life easy here providing handy implementation of Promise. ctx.render accepts generally a String in case we know how to answer  or  a Promise which will be resolved somewhere in the future
  (which is more likely).

  So what is this?